Cornelius Brothers & Sister Rose: Group career

 Rose Cornelius had already appeared on The Ed Sullivan Show in June 1967 and had been performing in Las Vegas and worldwide, touring in 1970 with a group called the Gospel Jazz Singers.
-She went home to Florida at her mother's request to help form the group.
+She returned home to Florida at her mother's request to help form the group.

 The group hit the pop chart in 1971 with the single "Treat Her Like a Lady" (U.S. R&B Top 20, Billboard Hot 100 No. 3).
 The record was certified gold by the Recording Industry Association of America on 2 August 1971.

 The act succeeded again in 1972 with "Too Late to Turn Back Now" (U.S. R&B No. 5, Hot 100 No. 2); both songs were written by Eddie Cornelius.
 This also sold over one million copies with a gold disc awarded in August 1972.

 While the group failed to find any further success on the scale of their first two singles, two releases, "Don't Ever Be Lonely" and "I'm Never Gonna Be Alone Anymore" reached the Billboard Top 40.
 Their final charting single was "Since I Found My Baby" in 1974, from their third and last album.
 Their records were all produced by Bob Archibald at the Music Factory in Miami.